pranigopu/exploringSentimentAnalysis/README.md

 ## Contributors

 - Hyeok Kim (a.k.a.
 Kim-Hyeok)
+- Barath Sudhakar
 - Pranav Gopalkrishna (a.k.a.
 Prani Gopu)

 **NOTE**:<br>Although the files were uploaded to this repository by one person (i.e. Pranav Gopalkrishna a.k.a.
-Prani Gopu), the test codes were largely the work of Hyeok Kim a.k.a.
+Prani Gopu), the test codes for text mining and sentiment analysis were largely the work of Hyeok Kim a.k.a.
 Kim-Hyeok.
 These codes were later integrated into the Django-based backend of the main project (with appropriate modifications).
+Similarly, though the potential frontend files were uploaded by Pranav Gopalkrishna, they were in fact the work of Barath Sudhakar.

 ## References
 ### Personal notes